 National Museum of Korea

-Even if Korea’s culture is completely foreign to you, connecting with the spellbinding storytelling of the artifacts at the National Museum of Korea is definitely one of the best things to do in Seoul.
+Even if Korea’s culture is completely foreign to you, save time to connect with the spellbinding storytelling of the artifacts at the National Museum of Korea.
 The museum houses a wide labyrinth of galleries and halls.
-It’s the centre stage of Korean cultural activities and preservation.
+It’s the center stage of Korean cultural activities and preservation.

 The National Museum of Korea features a vast collection of national & international items.
 It also showcases a wide selection of relics depicting the country’s fascinating history, from the olden days to modern times.